Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Introduction

 A central challenge in crafting policies to reduce within-school racial disparities is to disentangle the extent to which advanced enrollment practices reproduce existing inequalities from the extent to which they exacerbate inequalities by favoring one or more racial groups \cite{morton2019gets}.
 That is, since advanced courses are, by definition, selective courses reserved for students with strong academic qualifications, observed racial disparities in advanced enrollment may largely reflect academic inequalities arising in earlier years of school \cite{malkus2016ap, morton2019gets}, with some suggesting, for example, that \enquote{the ultimate solution to AP participation gaps is closing the preparation gaps before high school} \cite[p.11]{malkus2016ap}.
 In contrast, qualitative evidence indicates that advanced enrollment processes may favor similarly prepared White students over Black students \cite{carter2005, lewis2015, oakes2005, tyson2011}---exacerbating rather than simply reproducing disparities---suggesting that interventions should aim to reduce disparities stemming from the enrollment process itself rather than just equalizing academic preparation before high school.

-To investigate the extent to which enrollment decisions tend to favor particular race groups over others, scholars often attempt to compare the course placement decisions made for students of different races but similar levels of \textit{academic preparedness}, an inquiry which has received considerable attention in the sociological literature \cite{gamoran1989secondary, conger2009explaining, irizarry2021track, kelly2009black, lucas2007race}.
-As we discuss in more detail in \ref{A:academic_preparedness}, this notion is based on the fact that course placement decisions, at least ostensibly, are based on the principle that students should be assigned to the academic environment which best matches their prior academic experiences and current academic capabilities \cite{CollegeBoard-AP-courses, kelly2007contours, oakes1995matchmaking, kelly2011correlates}.
-However, the predominant quantitative methodological approach traditionally used to investigate this issue faces significant statistical shortcomings that limit its ability to accurately estimate enrollment disparities between students of different races with similar levels of academic preparedness for advanced coursework.
+To investigate the extent to which enrollment decisions tend to favor particular race groups over others, scholars often attempt to compare the course placement decisions made for students of different races but similar levels of \textit{academic preparedness}.
+This question has received considerable attention in the literature, but previous studies come to markedly different conclusions \cite{gamoran1989secondary, conger2009explaining, irizarry2021track, kelly2009black, lucas2007race}.
+As we discuss in more detail in \ref{A:theory}, this approach stems from the fact that course placement decisions are based, at least ostensibly, on the principle that students should be assigned to the academic environment which best matches their prior academic experiences and current academic capabilities \cite{CollegeBoard-AP-courses, kelly2007contours, oakes1995matchmaking, kelly2011correlates}.
+However, the predominant quantitative methodology traditionally used to investigate this issue faces significant statistical shortcomings that limit its ability to accurately estimate enrollment disparities between students of different races with similar levels of academic preparedness for advanced coursework.